 For a related tutorial, see "Automate leave request notifications" in the Nintex Workflow for Office 365 help.

 Create a SharePoint List

 Create a SharePoint List called "Leave Requests", with the following columns.
-Refer to this article to see how to create a SharePoint List.

 - Leave Type (Choice – drop down menu) with the following selections; Annual leave, Sick Leave, Leave without Pay, Carers’ leave.